 Did you know that MIQ Logistics has the capabilities to support your Hawaii and Puerto Rico logistics needs?
 MIQ Logistics provides a seamless solution with a single point of contact that gives you the shipment security, speed to market and customer service focus your business requires.

-Total nonfarm payroll employment increased by 242,000 in February, and the unemployment rate was unchanged at 4.9 percent, the U.S. Bureau of Labor Statistics reported today.
-Employment gains occurred in health care and social assistance, retail trade, food services and drinking places, and private educational services.
-Job losses continued in mining.
+Total nonfarm payroll employment rose by 292,000 in December, and the unemployment rate was unchanged at 5.0 percent, the U.S. Bureau of Labor Statistics reported today.
+Employment gains occurred in several industries, led by professional and business services, construction, health care, and food services and drinking places.
+Mining employment continued to decline.

-Economic activity in the manufacturing sector contracted in February for the fifth consecutive month, while the overall economy grew for the 81st consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.
+Economic activity in the manufacturing sector contracted in December for the second consecutive month, while the overall economy grew for the 79th consecutive month, say the nation’s supply executives in the latest Manufacturing ISM® Report On Business®.